leeandrew1212/Auzure-Kibana/README.md

 The overall purpose of this network is to expose a load-balanced and monitored instance of DVWA; an application where penertration testers and security professionals can test their skills and tools.

 A Load Balancer ensures traffic is distributed across a number of servers to maintian a balanced flow within the network.
 In this case it's an Appliction Load Balancer, which distributes network traffic directly to users.
-Restricting heavy traffic from slowing or crashing your network server.
+Restricting heavy traffic from slowing or crashing the network, "DDoS Attack".
+The benifit of a Jumpbox provides security, backups and broad customizations acting such as the heart of the system.

+Integrating an Elasticsearch, Logstash, & Kibana, (ELK) allows users to monitor the vulnerable virtual machines for changes to the data's logs, and events.
+System's applications, infrastructures, clickstreams, performance etc.